budcribar/RemoteBlazorWebViewTutorial/README.md

 Accessing the server will require that you set up a login.
 The server is setup for demo purposes only.
 Contact me at budcribar@msn.com if you would like help setting up a production server.

+# Security

+Each time a client application starts it attaches to the server with a unique Guid.
+This Guid needs to be specified on the Url in order to access the application and provides the first layer of security.
+The application is locked once a browser attaches to the server at a given Guid and no other browser instance has access.

+The demo version of the RemoteWebViewService does not include authentication but it can be built and configured with Azure AD B2C.
+When built with Azure AD B2C authentication, the server requires that users are authenticated in order to access the endpoints which serve up the demo application user interface.
+The server code is hosted in the RemoteBlazorWebView github repository and includes a Visual Studio project to build the server.
+This added layer of security should be sufficient for most use cases but the server can be further locked down with firewall rules if needed.